 Myth : Medical Cannabis Is A Workplace Safety Threat

-No more so than any other conventional medication with similar properties; and as mentioned, some cannabis medications are not psychoactive.
+No more so than any other conventional medication with similar properties; and as mentioned, some cannabis medications are non-intoxicating.
 As for the ones that are; it’s about dosage as to its potential impact on workplace safety – just the same as drugs such as Valium that can seriously impair a person.

 Myth : Marijuana Can Cure Just About Anything